SilvenLEAF/Algorithms/README.md

-# WEB-SCRAPER
+# Algorithms
-This is the very first WEB-SCRAPER.
+Learning the algorithms and datastructures and practicing here.